Alii-Ganjj/Alii-Ganjj.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a fifth-year Ph.D. student at the Computer Science Department at University of Maryland College Park, advised by [Prof. Heng Huang](https://www.cs.umd.edu/~heng/).
+I am a Ph.D.
+Candidate at the Computer Science Department at University of Maryland College Park, advised by [Prof. Heng Huang](https://www.cs.umd.edu/~heng/).
 Previously, I was a Ph.D. student at ECE Department at University of Pittsburgh before our group moving to UMD.